rajan624/project_issue_app/README.md

 This UI is designed to provide a neat interface for managing projects and issues in a bug tracker system.
 It includes the following pages: Home Page, Create Project Page, Project Detail Page, and Create Issue Page.

+Check out the live version of the project: <a href="https://project-issue-app.vercel.app/" target="_blank">Project Issue App</a>

 # Home Page

 The Home Page displays a list of projects.
 Users can create new projects by clicking a button, and the newly created project will appear in the list.